 Auto synchronize transcript

-The last step is to go back into YouTube and upload the transcript and have it auto synchronize with the video.
+The last step is to go back to YouTube and upload the transcript and have it auto synchronize with the video.
 This has worked tremendously well.
-I’m very pleased with how it auto synchronizes.
+I’m very pleased with how it auto-synchronizes.
 Naturally, you can go back and make adjustments to the synchronization to meet your needs.